A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Single-shot Global Localization: Place Recognition and Pose Estimation

-\subsubsection{6-DoF pose estimation}
+\subsubsection{6-DoF Pose Estimation}

 Many visual global localization frameworks extract local descriptors on images for both place recognition and the following pose estimation.
 Generally, the local features are aggregated into a global descriptor using methods such as bag-of-words (BoW)~\cite{galvez2012bags}, VLAD~\cite{VLAD2010}, or ASMK~\cite{asmk2013}.
 Meanwhile, 6-DoF poses are often extracted from visual data from using Perspective-n-Point (PnP) algorithms~\cite{Lepetit2009} based on the matched local features.
-Inspired by visual image matching, some methods converted LiDAR point clouds into images and applied similar techniques to the transferred images.
-Shan \emph{et~al.}~\cite{shan2021robust} utilize the traditional BoW algorithm in visual place recognition for LiDAR-based global localization.
-Specifically, they transform the intensity of the high-resolution lidar point cloud into images and extracted features based on Oriented FAST and rotated BRIEF (ORB)~\cite{rublee2011orb}.
+Inspired by visual image matching, Shan \emph{et~al.}~\cite{shan2021robust} utilize the traditional BoW algorithm in visual place recognition for LiDAR-based global localization.
+Specifically, they transform the intensity of the high-resolution lidar point cloud into images and extract features based on Oriented FAST and ORB~\cite{rublee2011orb}.
 The visual matching technique is also tested on~\cite{di2021visual}.
 However, works by Shan \textit{et al.}~\cite{shan2021robust} and Giammarino et al.~\cite{di2021visual} require a high-resolution LiDAR scanner (64 and 128 rings) to guarantee the extraction and description of local features.
-In BVMatch~\cite{luo2021bvmatch}, sparse LiDAR scans are first projected to BEV images and then visual matching techniques are applied.
-The cost is that the final pose is actually with 3-DoF~\cite{luo2021bvmatch}.